Adi Thadi: Plot

-Tirupati (Sathyaraj) is a criminal who commands respect from state heads like the CM.
+Tirupati is a criminal who commands respect from state heads like the CM.
 He hates women and remains a bachelor even at the age of 50.
-A naughty college student Priya (Rathi) grabs Tirupati's attention though a beauty contest, and there he falls in love with her and proposes to her.
+A naughty college student Priya grabs Tirupati's attention though a beauty contest, and there he falls in love with her and proposes to her.
 Then, Priya's life turns to disaster because she gets tortured by Tirupati and his henchmen.
-With the help of his brother Surya (Napoleon), Tirupati changes his appearance to look younger.
-To escape from this problem, Priya contacts her boyfriend Arjun (Abbas).
+With the help of his brother Surya, Tirupati changes his appearance to look younger.
+To escape from this problem, Priya contacts her boyfriend Arjun.
 The rest is all about how all ends well.